Westpac Pay is a secure mobile app that allows you to buy things with your phone at contactless enabled terminals both in NZ and overseas.

 For full details, see the “Liabilities” section of the Conditions of Use for your card.

 The good news is that your digital card will still work so you have an operational card while you wait for your new physical card to arrive.
+We can replace your plastic card without affecting your digital wallet card.

 If the contactless terminal has refund capability you will be able to use your phone for a refund transaction, just hold your phone over the terminal to accept the refund.
 If the terminal does not have refund capability you will need to use your plastic/physical card to process the refund.